samshetty/product-to-brand/README.md

 Used
 [Google's BERT embeddings](https://github.com/google-research/bert).
 And [SentenceTransformers](https://github.com/UKPLab/sentence-transformers) in the interest of time.

+This python program uses BERT embeddings to indentify entity relationships between products and companies.
+It only shows matches where the score (based on cosine distance) is more than 0.6.
+As evidenced by the result, the more detailed the product and company name, the better the results.

 Below are the input and output for a sample test:

 '''